CourtHive/tods-competition-factory/documentation/docs/policies/positionActions.md

 See [Actions](/docs/concepts/actions) for context.

 `positionActions` returns an array of valid actions for a specified drawPosition.
-Valid actions can be determined, in part, by a
+Valid actions can be determined, in part, by
-`policyDefinition`.
+`policyDefinitions`.
 In the Competition Factory source there are four examples of position action policies:

 1. Default position actions
 2. No movement (disallows swapping participants & etc.)